Oscar Nominations Announcements Plagued by All Male Line-up and Diversity Snubs

-It’s that time again and the nominations for this year’s Academy Awards have been announced, with Joker leading the pack with 11 nods.
+It’s that time again and the nominations for this year’s Academy Awards have been announced, with Joker leading the pack for eleven categories.

 The comic book villain story is up for best picture, best director and best actor for Joaquin Phoenix, plus eight other awards.
 This film made a huge Box office impact last year so this was expected.

 The Irishman, 1917 and Once Upon a Time… in Hollywood follow with 10 nominations each.

 Anthony Hopkins, Jonathan Pryce and Florence Pugh are all up for acting prizes alongside Britain’s Cynthia Erivo.